roblohmann/roblohmann.github.io/_posts/2019-05-19-how-to-validate-dns-txt-record.md

 Recently I’ve been using [Let’s Encrypt][1] a lot to generate SSL-certificates.
 Let’s Encrypt uses the ACME-protocol to validate the ownership of a DNS-record, how this works is described on [their website][2].
 Since this requires me to update my DNS-records I use the nslookup command to see if the updated TXT-Records is active.
 This truely is very easy!

 1. Open up a command prompt (cmd.exe) or PowerShell on your computer
-2. Enter the following command to check for the ‘acme-challenge’-record;
+2. Enter the following command to check for the 'acme-challenge'-record;

-{% highlight shell %}
+{% highlight console %}
 nslookup -q=txt _acme-challenge.yourdomain.com
 {% endhighlight %}